metacpan/metacpan-cpan-extracted/distros/S/SimpleFlake/README.md

 # DESCRIPTION

-SimpleFlake is a unique ID Generation Module based on timestamp in milliseconds and a part of randomness
+SimpleFlake is a unique ID Generation Module based on timestamp in milliseconds, the pid and a part of randomness

 # LICENSE